-Outcome Skill Elaboration 0.
-K Understanding emotions Students explore and describe their own fears, emotions and body responses prior to, during and after the abseil.
+Outcome Skill Elaboration Understanding emotions Students explore and describe their own fears, emotions and body responses prior to, during and after the abseil.
 They must also understand that others' emotions may be different to their own and be considerate of other individuals' fears and emotions.
-Self-management skills Managing emotions Instructors explore strategies to cope with these emotions and stresses and relate these strategies to real-life concepts.
-Also, students learn to recognise that goals, assumptions, judgements and comments impact their own and others' levels of confidence when overcoming stressful situations.
-Communicating Students are encouraged to develop and use statements that are empathetic and encourage others who may find the situation more challenging.
+Self-management skills Managing emotions Due to the various emotions and fears associated with Abseiling, instructors explore proactive strategies to cope with these emotions and stresses and relate these strategies to real-life concepts.
+Students also learn to recognise that goals, assumptions, judgements and comments impact on their own and others' level of confidence in overcoming stressful situations.
+Communicating Abseiling can provide a challenging situation, therefore students learn how to be sensitive and empathetic to peers.
+Students must learn to recognise the emotional states of others and ensure they relate to them in a positive manner.
 Interpersonal skills Building and nurturing relationships Students learn to apply appropriate group behaviours that limit negative impact on peers' behaviour, such as being supportive and encouraging in challenging situations during the Abseiling program.
-Leading, initiating and facilitating Students are encouraged to support and encourage others through challenges and/or predicaments by providing advice or suggestions and displaying positive behaviour.
-Skills for physical activity Skills for recreating in the outdoors Safety, skills and techniques for Abseiling are learnt within the program.
-Each student will have the opportunity to demonstrate proper use of the equipment and correct techniques during the Abseiling session.
-Knowledge and understandings Social and emotional well- being Achievements are celebrated during and after the program as students acknowledge the emotions associated with Abseiling and learning to trust the instructor and the equipment.
-Instructors highlight the importance of this experience and how it may assist in completing challenges in the future.
+Leading, initiating and facilitating Students will be encouraged to demonstrate basic leadership skills during the skill session.
+Students will be encouraged to provide support to their peers and help guide them through difficult and/or challenging situations.
+Skills for physical activity Skills for recreating in the outdoors Safety, skills and techniques for Abseiling are learnt in the program.
+Each student will have the opportunity to demonstrate proper use of the equipment through a backward abseil.